explodinggradients/ragas/docs/concepts/metrics/context_utilization.md

 ## Calculation

-Let's examine how context precision was calculated using the low context precision example:
+Let's examine how context utilization was calculated using the low context precision example:

 **Step 1**: For each chunk in retrieved context, check if it is relevant or not relevant to arrive at the answer for the given question.